MikaAK/request_cache_plug/README.md

 ### Specifying Specific Caching Locations
-We have a few ways to control the caching location of our RequestCache, by default if you have `con_cache` installed, we have access to `RequestCache.ConCacheStore` which is the default setting However we can override this by setting `config :request_cache, :request_cache_module, MyCustomCache`
+We have a few ways to control the caching location of our RequestCache, by default if you have `con_cache` installed, we have access to `RequestCache.ConCacheStore` which is the default setting However we can override this by setting `config :request_cache_plug, :request_cache_module, MyCustomCache`

 Caching module will be expected to have the following API:
 ```elixir